aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 You incur costs for the time the cluster is running.

-#### Q: Suppose I want to use the console to tear down my ECS clusters.
+#### Suppose I want to use the console to tear down my ECS clusters.
 How do I do that?

 To control the instances in your cluster, go to the EC2 console and scroll down on the left side of the console and click on the link that says "Auto Scaling Groups".